viettran-edgeAI/MCU/docs/Quantization/Rf_quantizer.md

 This approach ensures that each categorical bin contains approximately the same number of training samples, optimizing information content for decision tree algorithms.

-### Categorizer Generation
+### Quantizer Generation

-The PC processes the normalized dataset to generate categorical labels and export the categorizer configuration:
+The PC processes the normalized dataset to generate categorical labels and export the quantizer configuration:

 #### Sample Categorization Logic